Medical scholars about COVID-19 – measures and protection

 Scholars in our Scholarship Program for Roma students studying medical degrees, funded by the Active Citizens Fund, set aside some of their time between volunteering and the exam period this summer, and gathered useful verified information to help everyone.
 (Video in Bulgarian)

-The video was prepared with videos recorded by the scholars, within the project “Mentorship support for Roma students studying medical degrees”.
+The video and the teaser were prepared with videos recorded by the scholars, within the project “Mentorship support for Roma students studying medical degrees”.

 From the textbook to the field: students pursuing medical degrees apply their knowledge by volunteering for the benefit of their communities